flathub/flathub/README.md

 swap=8GB
 ```

-It also still took me around an hour to compile 😂.
+It also still took me around an hour to compile for the first time 😂.
+Then after that with the `--ccache` flag it takes around 5-10 mins.

 Latest blocker:
 ```